Skip to main content

 • A local inference target if you want to run without external providers.

-For most projects, omit model entirely and let runtime defaults choose the right backend:
+For most projects, omit model entirely to use openai/gpt-5.4-nano.
+Set model: "auto" only when you want runtime conventions to choose the backend:

 import { agent } from "veryfront/agent";